wtafuck/sae/README.md

 To run influence maximization with constant edge weight as 0.5 and number of seed users as 10:

 ./bin/sae –i ./data/facebook –t im –k 10 –w const –c 0.5

+#### Example for dynamicMST
+The input file is placed at ./data.txt

+data.txt contains vertex number n, edge number m and all the edges of the graph: n m x1 y1 w1 x2 y2 w2
+...

+./bin/sae –i ./data.txt –t dm